World Cup: Benzina's hijab a symbol for inclusivity – DW – 08/09/2023

 The 25-year-old is the first woman to ever adorn a hijab at a World Cup.
 Morocco are the first Arab nation to compete at a World Cup.
 And they faced up to their historical colonizer, France, to represent their people in the best possible way.

-"It's massive, it's going to inspire so many girls in the world, not only in Morocco, to show them that they can be and do whatever they want," Rosella Ayane told DW.
+"It's massive.
+It's going to inspire so many girls in the world, not only in Morocco, to show them that they can be and do whatever they want," teammate Rosella Ayane told DW.

 "I'm just so happy for her.
 She's played really well at this tournament and she deserves it."